 This post contains affiliate links.
 Find out what this means.

-The coconut Muller yogurts are 1/2 a syn a pot, and we just top the rest up with natural yogurt.
-If you didn’t want to spend the 1/2 a syn, you could use some coconut flavouring mixed in with some natural yogurt instead or you could use an Aldi Brooklea Fat Free Coconut & Vanilla Greek Style Yogurt, which is syn free.
+You could use some coconut flavouring mixed in with some natural yogurt instead of the Coconut Muller Light, or you could use an Aldi Brooklea Fat Free Coconut & Vanilla Greek Style Yogurt, which are also syn free.